kedacore/keda-docs/content/docs/2.11/scalers/temporal-scaler.md

 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](https://keda.sh/docs/2.10/concepts/scaling-deployments/#activating-and-scaling-thresholds).
 - `namespace` - Namespace of the Temporal Workflow.
 Default is 'default'.
 - `serverName` - If you are using a self signed certificate, you can provide the name
-- `authModes` - Add this field with 'tls' if you need to communicate with Temporal using mTLS communication.
+- `authModes` - Defines the authentication mode to use.
+Options are 'tls' if you need to communicate with Temporal using mTLS communication.

 ### Authentication Parameters